Frequently Asked Questions

 A: Ineligible projects may include, but are not limited to, non-profit ventures, projects that are strictly sectarian, political, or lobbying in nature, projects whose primary purpose is the propagation of a religious faith, capital campaigns, or endowments, or any project that represents a conflict of interest for Takeda’s business units.

-A: For-profit entities are not eligible for funding as a designated recipient.
+A: For-profit and government entities are not eligible for funding as a designated recipient.
 However, they are allowed to be a sub-partner on projects.
-For-profit entities are not able to register in our Digital CSR Donation Management System and may not serve as the applicant organization on behalf of a consortium of non-profits.
+For-profit and government entities are not able to register in our Digital CSR Donation Management System and may not serve as the applicant organization on behalf of a consortium of non-profits.

 A: Primary applicant organizations can be newly formed entities but must be able to share clear evidence of rigorous stewardship of funds and organizational capacity and capabilities.